AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/setup.md

 }
 ```

-Your `package.json` should look like so:
+Your `package.json` should look something like this:

 ```json
 {